Ulpahari

 Ulpahari is a tribal village in Birbhum district, West Bengal, India.

 About

 Santhals are living here for 200 years.
 There are approx 76 families living here.
 This village is located inside the forest, and Santhals have realised that they can make a living by selling plates (thalis/"tharis") made of sal leaves.
-There is a primary school named "Ulpahari primaryc school" at ulpahari.
+There is a primary school named "Ulpahari primary school" at ulpahari.
 It is under "Birbhum District Primary school council".

 Culture

 Santhals are mainly an austric tribe.

 They use santhali dialect in their village, but when they come to a "diku" (not santhal) village they use Bengali language.
 They call themselves (i.e. santhal) -"Hor".

-Ulpahari is a village poor inhabitants.
+Ulpahari is a village with poor inhabitants.
 They have an ancient culture.
-They celebrate many festivals like Baha parab, Karam, Badna or Souharai etc. Usually they drink homemade wine -Hariya, which made by mahuaflower/rice/yeast/gur etc. at their festivals or daily life.
+They celebrate many festivals like Baha parab, Karam, Bandna etc. Usually they drink homemade wine -Hariya, which made by mahuaflower/rice/yeast/gur etc. at their festivals or daily life.